Margins of discrete Bayesian networks

 \subsection{Relationship between mDAGs and ADMGs}

-Previous papers considering marginal models for DAGs have used \emph{acyclic directed mixed graphs}, which are the restriction of mDAGs with random vertices so that each bidirected edge has size two \citep{richardson:03, shpitser:12, evans:14}.
+Previous papers considering marginal and nested models for DAGs have used \emph{acyclic directed mixed graphs}, which are the restriction of mDAGs with random vertices so that each bidirected edge has size two \citep{richardson:03, shpitser:12, evans:14, richardson:17}.

 From the perspective of the nested Markov property this distinction is unimportant: if we replace any bidirected simplicial complex with all its subsets of size 2, we obtain a conditional ADMG that represents the same model under the nested Markov property.
-However, if we consider the marginal model in full this is false, as the restriction to pairwise latent parents will generally lead to additional inequality constraints.
-Hence the marginal model for the mDAG in Figure \ref{fig:cycles}(b) is strictly smaller than the one for \ref{fig:cycles}(a) \citep[][Proposition 2.13]{fritz:12}.
+However, if we consider the marginal model the models are not equal, as the restriction to pairwise independent latent parents will sometimes introduce additional inequality constraints.
+The marginal model for the mDAG in Figure \ref{fig:cycles}(b) is strictly smaller than the one for \ref{fig:cycles}(a) \citep[][Proposition 2.13]{fritz:12}, for example.
 See \citet{evans:mdag} for a more detailed discussion.

 It follows from the results of this paper that there is no difference in equality constraints between graphs that differ only in this manner; \emph{algebraically} the model defined by having a single latent parent for several variables is the same as having separate parents for each pair of vertices.
 The mDAGs in Figure \ref{fig:cycles} both represent marginal models of full dimension, for example.
 Hence, in terms of model dimension, nothing is lost by using ADMGs instead of mDAGs.